markteicher/Commando-1985-Video-Game-Screen-Saver-for-Apple-MacBook/README.md

 ------------------------------------------------------------------------

-# 9. Source File Responsibilities
+# Source File Responsibilities

 ## CommandoScreenSaverView.swift

-This is the macOS screen saver entry point.
+This is the Apple macOS screen saver entry point.

 It: